Kigaard/BiotoolsUtils/README.md

 |:----------------------------------------------------------------:|------------------------------------------------------------------------------------------|
 |        [delete_tools.py](other_utilities/delete_tools.py)        | Command-line tool for the mass deletion of tools.
 Requires credentials for a super user. |

+# Automatic domain assignment test
+The Automatic domain assignment test contains different scripts to explore the different tool parameters, which could be used for automatically assigning a tool to a domain.

 _More information to follow..._